Project Showcase

 Simple Physics Problem Revisited | 2017

-A relatively simply twist on a first-year physics problem.
-Projectile motion governs how objects move after being launched, typically in terms of the distance along the ground, and the height in the air of the projectile over time.
-What happens if we try describing it in terms of an angle above the ground, and a distance along that angle?
-These are called polar coordinates and its nice to see such a common problem in a novel form.
+One of the first systems we learn about in physics is projectile motion in 2D, which governs how objects move after being thrown.
+This is typically done in terms of the distance along the ground and the height in the air over time.
+A simple twist on this is representing the coordinates as an angle and distance from the launch site over time.
+These are called polar coordinates, and its nice to see such a common problem in a novel form.

 • Standard First Year Problem done from a different perspective!